rdemirkoparan/ParquetGenerator/README.md

 There is two test class exists.

 * One for evolved to generate data, consume data and verify there is no record left behind
-* Second tester is to verify the partitions
+* The Second tester is to verify the partitions

 ```
 mvn test